adrianhall/develop-mobile-apps-with-csharp-and-azure/PROPOSAL_SECOND_EDITION.md

 **Topics to cover.**

-- A Blazor WebAssembly client against the same datasync backend (online-only — and why offline isn't supported in the browser).
+- *Core tutorial:* a Blazor WebAssembly client against the same datasync backend (online-only — and why offline isn't supported in the browser).
 - Sharing one backend across mobile and web (shared models, shared auth).
-- Accessing the OData endpoints from JavaScript/TypeScript (optional).
+- *The JavaScript ecosystem as options:* the same TodoMVC app built with **React**, **Vue**, **Angular**, and **Svelte** against the Datasync Toolkit's OData endpoints — offered as alternative tracks with hints/tips for using the toolkit service as a backend (auth, the OData query shape, optimistic concurrency / ETags, paging) rather than full from-scratch tutorials.
-- A note on the other supported clients (WPF, Avalonia, Uno, WinUI 3) and the platform-agnostic client.
+- A note on the other supported .NET clients (WPF, Avalonia, Uno, WinUI 3) and the platform-agnostic client.

-## Chapter 8 — Other Useful Services

-**Overview.** Modernizes the first edition's "Other Useful Services" survey.
-Drops retired services (Media Services) and refreshes the rest.
+> **Note.** The first edition's standalone "Other Useful Services" chapter has been **cut**.

-**Topics to cover.**

-- A survey of complementary Azure services worth knowing.
-- Cosmos DB (formerly DocumentDB) for global-scale data.
-- Azure AI Search (formerly Azure Search): indexing your data and searching from the app.
-- Azure OpenAI / AI features as a modern addition.
-- Blob storage + CDN, and Azure App Configuration.
-- *(Removed: Azure Media Services — retired.)*
+> Its content (complementary services worth knowing — managed NoSQL, AI/search, CDN,
+> configuration) is folded into **Chapter 10 — Other Clouds & Useful Services**, where it sits
+> naturally alongside the cross-hyperscaler discussion.
+Media Services is dropped (retired).

-## Chapter 9 — Developing an App
+## Chapter 8 — Developing an App

 **Overview.** Modernizes the development-environment and testing chapter.